pagespace/pagespace/docs/user-guide/page-management.md

 ------------------|------------------
 Title             | The name of the page.
 This is likely to be displayed on the page itself, by the template.
 Url               | This URL relative to the site's domain.
 It will be automatically generated based on the *Title*.
 The <i>Revert</i> button will revert the URL back to the automatically generated one.
-Use in Navigation | Should navigation menus display a link to this page?
+Use in Nav        | Should navigation menus display a link to this page?
 Published date    | If the page template displays a date associated with this page, you can choose what that date should be.
 This is an optional setting.
 Expires date      | If the page is used to display a blog post, for example, this setting can specify a date when the page should no longer appear on the blog roll.
 This is an optional setting.
 Template          | You must choose a template.
-Templates are configured by the site administrator or developer.
+Templates are configured by the site administrator or developer.<br>(If there is only one template in the system, this will be chosen automatically and this field will not appear)
 Based on page     | If a similar page already exists, choose a base page.
 If the template is configured accordingly, common page elements such as a navigation that exist on the base page will be automatically added to the new page.

 <ol start=4>